Rule 3333-1-90 | Course and program sharing network.

-(D) The course and program sharing network shall consist of courses and programs that institutions are sharing via an agreement between such institutions.
+(D) The course and program sharing network consists of courses and programs that institutions are sharing via an agreement between such institutions.

-(1) For the purposes of sharing courses and programs, partnering institutions shall be accredited by an agency recognized by the US department of education or council for higher education accreditation;
+(1) For the purposes of sharing courses and programs, a partnering institution is one that is accredited by an agency recognized by the US department of education or council for higher education accreditation;

 (2) Agreements between institutions for the purpose of course and program sharing shall specify the following: